cdsittampalam/documentation/docs/Getting Started.md

 Web App Steps
 -------------

-You start the process of registering with Qredo from the web app.
-A lobby page shows an introductory video on Qredo and links to FAQs.
-From this page, you can also log in to the web app.

 ### Start Registration

 Click **Continue**.
 The Establish your Qredo Identity screen appears.

 ### Establish Qredo Identity